Michael Sorrentino: Legal troubles

 On June 17, 2014, Sorrentino was arrested for assault after a fight with his brother at their family's tanning salon in Middletown, New Jersey.
 He completed a 12-week anger management program in connection with the incident.

 Marriage and family

 On April 26, 2018, Sorrentino announced he had become engaged to Lauren Pesce, his college sweetheart since 2004.
 They married on November 1, 2018.
 Sorrentino said in November 2019 that Pesce had suffered a miscarriage approximately seven weeks into her pregnancy.
 On November 24, 2020, Sorrentino announced they were again expecting a child.
 Their son was born on May 26, 2021.
 On August 1, 2022, Sorrentino announced they were expecting their second child.
 Their daughter was born on January 24, 2023.
-On September 26, 2023, Sorrentino announced they were expecting their second daughter.
-Their daughter was born on March 6, 2024.
+Their third, a daughter was born on March 6, 2024.